cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 data class RentalPeriod(val start: LocalDate, val end: LocalDate)
 ```

-Kotlin's data class definitions are really nice because they are simple.
+Kotlin's data class definitions are very concise.
 All you need to do is list the properties of your value object in the primary constructor.
-Based on these properties, you get hashcode- and equals-methods that support structural equality right out of the box.
+Based on these properties, you get `hashcode`- and `equals`-methods that support structural equality right out of the box.

 ```kotlin
 val period1 = RentalPeriod(LocalDate.of(2023,2,4), LocalDate.of(2023,2,6))